vitkolos/notes-iuip/semestr1-erasmus/information-visualization/lecture.md

 	- radial layouts
 		- nodes on concentric circles
 		- may be based on the selected node
+			- it's better if the animation uses linear interpolation of polar coordinates
 	- force-directed layout
 		- attractive forces (links) and repulsive forces (nodes)
 		- repulsion of nodes decreases with distance … $\frac1{d^2}$